-C:\\Users\YourName\Downloads\glTF-Blender-Exporter-master\pbr-node\gltF2.blend\NodeTree\glTF Metallic Roughness .
-Click on glTF Metallic Roughness and click on "Link from Library".
+C:\\Users\YourName\Downloads\glTF-Blender-Exporter-master\pbr-node\gltF2.blend\NodeTree\glTF Metallic Roughness.
+Click on "glTF Metallic Roughness" and then "Link from Library".

 3.9.
 Once you have linked the right shader, hover your mouse over the Node Editor and type "Shift + A".
 Go to "Group", and choose "glTF Metallic Roughness".

 4.0.
 Now we have to load the textures into the Node Editor and attach them to the new node you have just created.
 There are two ways to do that.
 The first way is simply to drag and drop your texture from your computer in the node editor (one at a time).